SYsherley/Analytics/R_behavioral_project.md

 SYsherley
 latest: 2023-08-16

-###

-This is an R Markdown file.
-It includes a simplified procedure of behavioral data analysis.<br/> The dataset shown in this file includes naming latencies extracted from speech voices recorded in a language production experiment.<br/> The dataset has been cleaned, removed outliers. <br/> We need to calculate the mean naming latencies for each condition (4 in total), make violin plots, and develop GLM.
+This Markdown document includes a process for analyzing a behavioral dataset that encompasses speech latencies recorded during a linguistics experiment.

+The analysis process involves calculating the mean reaction time (RT) for each condition, visualizing the differences in RT among conditions by generating violin plots, and conducting GLM models to explore the influence of factors on RT.

+The operational dataset has undergone cleaning and the removal of outliers.

-### Analysis procedure:
+### Analysis process:

-1. Import libraries
+1. Import Libraries
-2. Load dataset
+2. Load Dataset
-3. Average values
+3. Calculate Averages
-4. Visualization
+4. Visualization - Violin Plot
-5. Generalized Linear Mixed effects Model
+5. Generalized Linear Mixed-Effects Models

 ``` r
 library(tidyverse)